bewest/insulaudit/README.markdown

-There are many other examples where having direct access to all the technology involved in therapy provides an epistemic certainty integral to practicing medical therapy.
+There are many other examples where having direct access to all the technology involved in therapy provides an epistemic certainty integral to basic science.
 As patients and users of medical technology, we want to believe that it is safe.
 The only way to do this is to independently compare the behavior of their technology, with our peers and to study it for bugs and safety.
 In the process of doing this we discovered that the same commands used to audit the native therapeutic logs can also be used to reconfigure the device, and administer insulin in ways that can work around bugs, accidental or otherwise, that are currently ensuring unsafe dosing for pump users.

 The manufacturer is content to give me inaccurate dosings and mediated access to the logs, but refuses to share